Aliases for ANG Gene

 The protein encoded by this gene is an exceedingly potent mediator of new blood vessel formation.
 It hydrolyzes cellular tRNAs resulting in decreased protein synthesis and is similar to pancreatic ribonuclease.
 In addition, the mature peptide has antimicrobial activity against some bacteria and fungi, including S. pneumoniae and C. albicans.
 Alternative splicing results in two transcript variants encoding the same protein.
 This gene and the gene that encodes ribonuclease, RNase A family, 4 share promoters and 5' exons.
 Each gene splices to a unique downstream exon that contains its complete coding region. [provided by RefSeq, Aug 2014]

 GeneCards Summary for ANG Gene

 ANG (Angiogenin, Ribonuclease, RNase A Family, 5) is a Protein Coding gene.
-Diseases associated with ANG include amyotrophic lateral sclerosis 9 and lipodermatosclerosis.
-GO annotations related to this gene include actin binding and heparin binding.
+Diseases associated with ANG include ang-related amyotrophic lateral sclerosis and amyotrophic lateral sclerosis 9.
+Among its related pathways are Cell junction organization.
+GO annotations related to this gene include protein homodimerization activity and actin binding.
 An important paralog of this gene is RNASE1.

 UniProtKB/Swiss-Prot for ANG Gene